Dr-schobi/bug-byte/README.md

 At the start, this gives me the following list:

 ```
-available numbers: 1 2 3 4 5 6 8 9 10 11 13 14 15 16 17 18 19 21 22 23
+available numbers: 1 2 3 4 5 6 8 9 10 11 13 14 15 16 17 18 19 21 22 23   (20 total)
- (20 total)
 ```
 If you do not look closely, you will search for a while why this is showing all numbers and not working properly.
 Only if you look closely, you can see that 7, 12, 20 and 24 are already missing from the list.

 In principle, this function could be run for every step, over and over.
-This is a needless computation and I decided to keep track of numbers used.
+This is a needless computation and I decided to keep track of the numbers used.
-The available numbers array is updated each time a number was used or given back.
-This gave another 5% speed increase.
+The available numbers array is updated each time a number n was used `numbers[n] = 0;` or given back `numbers[n] = 1;`.
+This gave another performance increase.

 ### check the node sums